cagataysari/yostlab_imu/README.md

-# YostLad IMU driver
+# Yostlab IMU driver

-Yost IMU Driver for ROS see: https://yostlabs.com/3-space-sensors/
+Yostlab IMU Driver for ROS see: https://yostlabs.com/3-space-sensors/

 ## How to run
 There is a launch file to run driver node